haberdashPI/empriser/plans.md

   eventually we can also use a texture to have some colorful transition, rather than a sudden switch.

-* add basic annotations for:
+X * add basic annotations for:
     - moutains
     - hills
-    - vegetation

-* add noisy interior
+X * add noisy interior

 At this point I can definitely create my Aleron map

+* fix bug on edge of large maps
+* fix bug in moisture calculation for large maps
+* use typed arrays now??

 * allow navigation in all modes and remove the hand from the toolbar
 * allow x to wrap (mark edge??)